 - 2 chillies, finely diced

-- spice mix: 1 tsp each roasted and ground cumin and coriander, and 1 tsp turmeric
+- spice mix: 2 tsp ground cumin and coriander, and 1 tsp turmeric powder

 - 2 tsp tomato paste